Last updated on February 27, 2025

 Edgar Markov | Illustration by Volkan Baga

-We recently returned to Innistrad in Midnight Hunt and Crimson Vow and got an influx of vampires and other fun tools to add to our new vampire decks.
-Edgar Markov has been a favorite Commander ever since its first release in Commander 2017.
-My question is, do any of the new toys fit in anywhere, or are the old cards still the old guard?
+When we returned to Innistrad in Midnight Hunt and Crimson Vow we got an influx of vampires and other fun tools to add to our vampire EDH decks.
+Edgar Markov, possibly the best Mardu card in the game, has been a favorite Commander ever since its first release in Commander 2017.
+My question is, do any of the new vamps fit in anywhere, or are the old cards still the old guard?

 The Deck